 Amazing things to do in Rincon del Mar, Colombia

 The charm and beauty of Rincon del Mar are not immediately obvious.
 As you arrive in town after the moto-taxi ride you will most likely find yourself in the central part consisting of the main road (dirt/sand road, in fact), where all the hostels and shops are located.
-Right behind it, you will find a neverending stretch of glorious beach – this is where your discovery will start.
-But unquestionably, it won’t end here.
+Right behind it, you will find a neverending stretch of glorious beaches – this is where your discovery will start.
+But undoubtedly, it will not end here.

 As you continue walking, you will come across a cute little bridge.
-As you cross it, you will find a surprisingly tranquil, very well kept beach where sand is even whiter, sea calmer, and slightly more upmarket establishments are located.
+After crossing it, you will find a surprisingly tranquil, very well-kept beach where the sand is even whiter, the sea calmer, and slightly more upmarket establishments are located.
 This is the ‘posh’ part of Rincon del Mar.